wp-plugins/advanced-category-template/readme.txt

 1. Login into your WordPress admin panel
 2. Navigate to Plugins => Add New
 3. Click Upload
-4. Click Choose File and select the advanced-post-category-template.zip.
+4. Click Choose File and select the advanced-category-template.zip.
 5. Click Install Now.
 6. Activate the plugin through the 'Plugins' menu in WordPress.
 7. Go to Dashboard => Advance Category Template and set your general setting.